ISU's enrollment has been on the decline since 2017

 TERRE HAUTE, Ind.
 (WTHI) - Experts say college enrollment is on the decline all across the country, the trend can also be said for right here in the Wabash Valley.

-In Spring of 2017 more than 11 thousand students without dual credit were enrolled at ISU.
-As of the spring 2022 semester, a little more than 8 thousand students without dual credit are enrolled.
+In the spring of 2017 more than 11,000 students without dual credit were enrolled at ISU.
+As of the spring 2022 semester, a little more than 8,000 students without dual credit are enrolled.

 "The pandemic hit a few years ago and we saw a pretty drastic shift in students choices and where they were going and that was compounded by some changes in retention rates based off of what students were experiencing over the pandemic time," says Jason Trainer Vice Provost for enrollment.